datatrail-jhu/09_dataanalysis/manuscript/08_workflow.md

 o) never mention the uncertainty of our results since they may make our results look not reliable.

 {choose-answers:4}
 ?
-Which one of the following advices you should follow when writing up your results?
+Which one of the following pieces of advice should you follow when writing up your results?

-C) Start with a question.
+C) Start with the question.
 o) You don't need to tell a story since it may make your results look less scientific.
 o) Include every piece of analysis you have done in your final report.
 o) Present your results chronologically.